Motherboards

 The Bottom Line

-For most gaming builds in 2026, the MSI MAG B850 Tomahawk MAX WiFi delivers everything you need — PCIe 5.0, Wi-Fi 7, 5GbE, and a VRM that handles the full Ryzen 9000 lineup — at $229.
-If you’re building a high-end AMD system around a Ryzen 9 9950X with multiple NVMe drives, the ASUS ROG Strix X870E-E Gaming WiFi is worth the $370 given its recent price cuts and five-slot M.2 configuration.
-Intel builders who want a clean Z890 board with Thunderbolt 4 and room to overclock will find the ASUS TUF Gaming Z890-PRO WiFi at $249 is the most sensible entry point into the LGA1851 platform.
+For most gaming builds in 2026, the MSI MAG B850 Tomahawk MAX WiFi is the answer — PCIe 5.0, Wi-Fi 7, 5GbE, and an 80A SPS VRM rated for the full Ryzen 9000 lineup.
+For a high-end AMD system with a Ryzen 9 9950X and multiple NVMe drives, the ASUS ROG Strix X870E-E Gaming WiFi earns the premium with five M.2 slots and dual USB4 at its current street price.
+Intel builders get the sharpest Z890 value from the MSI MAG Z890 Tomahawk WiFi — 5GbE, Thunderbolt 4, and full overclocking support at thirty dollars less than the ASUS TUF alternative.